-In spite of his physical limitations, Stephen Hawking is an example of strength and overcoming.
-He has not allowed his condition to weigh him down psychologically.
+In spite of his physical limitations, Stephen Hawking is an example of strength and overcoming obstacles.
+He never allowed his condition to weigh him down psychologically.

-Stephen Hawking is one of the most admired men of our times, not only for having one of the brightest minds, but also as an example of triumph and life.
+Stephen Hawking was one of the most admired men of our times, not only for having one of the brightest minds, but also as an example of triumph.

 He was born in January 8th, 1942 in Oxford, England.
-He is known around the world for his studies in theoretical physics.
+He’s known around the world for his studies in theoretical physics.

-As a child, one of his dreams was to study mathematics, but for various life reasons, when he arrived at the university he decided to switch to Natural Sciences.
+As a child, one of his dreams was to study mathematics.
+However, for various reasons, he decided to switch to Natural Sciences in college.

-During his first year at Cambridge, young Hawking, barely 21 years old, started to feel the symptoms of a disease called amyotrophic lateral sclerosis (ALS), which would change his life forever.
+During his first year at Cambridge, young Hawking, who was barely 21 years old, started to feel the symptoms of a disease called amyotrophic lateral sclerosis (ALS), which would change his life forever.

-In those times, doctors estimated the maximum life expectancy to continue for two and a half more years, but Hawking overcame these expectations and became one of the most important people in science today.
+In those times, doctors estimated that the maximum life expectancy for people with this disease was two and a half years, but Hawking overcame these expectations and became one of the most important people in science.

-In spite of his physical condition, Hawking has given hundreds of speeches around the world.
-He has shared his wisdom in millions of documentaries and books, which have served for several new studies.
+In spite of his physical condition, Hawking gave hundreds of speeches around the world.
+He shared his wisdom in millions of documentaries and books.

-But beyond simply knowing about how the universe functions, he also knows about life and the most difficult stages that humans can experience.
+But beyond simply knowing how the universe works, he also knew a lot about life and the most difficult stages that humans can experience.

-In his most recent conference, he spoke about depression and made interesting conclusions with clear examples based on his life.
+In one of his conferences, he spoke about depression and shared interesting conclusions with clear examples based on his own life.

-Stephen Hawking sends out a beautiful message to people with depression
+Stephen Hawking sent out a beautiful message to people with depression

-Currently, Stephen Hawking is 74 years old, but this doesn’t stop him.
-He continues to teach, research, and share beautiful, contemplative messages with the entire world.
+Stephen Hawking continued to teach, research, and share beautiful, contemplative messages with the entire world until his death.

-In different opportunities he has expressed that his expectations were reduced to zero once he was diagnosed with his disease.
-But now he realizes that since then, every aspect of his life has been an advantage.
+In different opportunities, he expressed that his expectations were reduced to zero once he was diagnosed with ALS.
+But he ended up realizing that every aspect of his life was an advantage.

-He cannot talk, nor move, and he is limited to a wheelchair.
-In spite of all this, he has found a way to communicate with, and inspire, the whole world.
+He couldn’t talk nor move and was limited to a wheelchair.
+In spite of all this, he found a way to communicate with and inspire the whole world.

-In a discussion led in January by the Royal Institution in London, Hawking compared black holes to depression, making it clear that neither of them are impossible to escape from.
+In one of his discussions, Hawking compared black holes to depression, making it clear that neither of them are impossible to escape from.

 In response to his own disabilities, he added:

-Currently, Stephen Hawking continues to inspire scientific minds, but he also inspires people that, in some way or another, have had great difficulties in their lives as well.
+Stephen Hawking continued to inspire scientific minds and also inspired people that, in some way or another, have had great difficulties in their lives as well.

-Hawking considers science to be a great field for people with physical disabilities, as it develops primarily the mind.
-He points out that physical work is out of the question, but theoretical work is ideal.
+Hawking considered science to be a great field for people with physical disabilities, as it develops the mind primarily.
+He pointed out that physical work is out of the question, but theoretical work is ideal.

-He also recognizes that he has achieved a lot because of the help of loved ones, colleagues and students that have always supported him.
+He also recognized that he achieved a lot due to the help he got from his loved ones, colleagues, and students who have always supported him.

 “I think people in general want to help, but you need to make them feel like their efforts to help you are worth it.”

-In the last few weeks, Stephen Hawking’s words have been shared around the world as a message for people that have fallen into depression and its limitations.
+Stephen Hawking’s words have been shared around the world as a message for people who have fallen into depression and its limitations.

-His life experience and the way he expresses himself in the world are clear demonstrations of his wisdom and his being.
+His life experiences and the way he expressed himself are clear demonstrations of his wisdom and his being.